Pat-Lafon/Cobb_Artifact/README.md

 ### Contents and Claims

-This artifact will contain the source code for Cobb, the benchmark files and outputted results for RQ's 1-4(specifically Tables 1, Figure 11, Figure 12, Figure 13, and Figure 14).
-We provided our modified version of Poirot(from `Covering All the Bases: Type-Based Verification of Test Input Generators`).
+This artifact will contain the source code for Cobb, the benchmark files and outputted results for RQ's 1-4 (specifically Tables 1, Figure 11, Figure 12, Figure 13, and Figure 14).
+We provide our modified version of Poirot (from `Covering All the Bases: Type-Based Verification of Test Input Generators`).
 We will provide a docker image of this with the necessary dependencies and a sufficient set of package management files to compile this project locally.